This article explores how force majeure events impact VAT treatment for businesses operating in the Gulf Cooperation Council.

 Recent increases in force majeure events across the Gulf Cooperation Council (GCC) have brought renewed attention to the indirect tax implications for businesses operating in the region.
 While force majeure clauses provide contractual relief, they do not automatically change VAT obligations, making careful assessment essential.

-At Deloitte Middle East, we recognise the importance of understanding how VAT interacts with force majeure disruptions.
-This article outlines key considerations for businesses to manage VAT risks effectively and maintain compliance amid operational challenges.
+At Deloitte Middle East, we recognize the importance of understanding how VAT interacts with force majeure disruptions.
+In this article, we outline key considerations for businesses to manage VAT risks effectively and maintain compliance amid operational challenges.

 Key areas covered include: